verhas/abstractchain/README.md

 adding extra functionality and the same time it should provide the same signature for concrete implementation.
 What does it mean?

 These generators help to generate code for a specific class using reflection.
 Therefore the input information they work on is a `Class` object.
 The fields generator class has an abstract method `process()`, which is invoked for every field.
 It is invoked from an implemented method that loops over the fields and does the invocation separately for each.
 When a concrete class `extends AbstractFieldsGenerator` and thus implements this abstract method then it will be called.
-When the same concrete class is changed so that it `extends AbstractFilteredFieldsGenerator` then the concrete method will be invoked only for the filtered method.
+When the same concrete class is changed so that it `extends AbstractFilteredFieldsGenerator` then the concrete method will be invoked only for the filtered fields.
 I wanted a design so that the ONLY change that was needed in the concrete class is to change the name.

 # Abstract <del datetime="2019-06-05T06:54:33+00:00">class</del> problem definition